humansinstitute/beacon/README.md

-# beacon
+# Beacon

-An open protocol for freedom tech access for all with minimal on device state.
+An open protocol offering access to freedom tech, with no on device install and minimal barrier to entry sign up.